 Drug/Laboratory Test Interference

-Monitoring glycemic control with 1,5-AG assay is not recommended as measurements of 1,5-AG are unreliable in assessing glycemic control in patients taking SGLT2 inhibitors.
+Interference With 1,5-Anhydroglucitol (1,5-AG) Assay: Measurements of 1,5-AG are unreliable in assessing glycemic control in patients taking SGLT2 inhibitors.
+Monitoring glycemic control with 1,5-AG assay is not recommended in patients taking SGLT2 inhibitors.
 Use alternative methods to monitor glycemic control.

 USE IN SPECIFIC POPULATIONS